-- Students with an excused absence will receive permission from Rose Beeler to be excused from the lab write-up, or to make up the lab (Biofuels 3 only) during that same laboratory week - If a student with an excused absence is unable to make up the lab, make-up points will be assigned based on the average from other labs.
+- Preferred time to make up lab - o Subject line: "make-up lab" - If you cannot make up lab, excused absences are possible for documented illness, or emergency only.
+Otherwise the absence is unexcused and will result in a zero. - If a student with an excused absence is unable to make up the lab, make-up points will be assigned based on the average from other labs.
 No make-up points are possible for unexcused absences.